Asthma: Others

+Adherence to asthma treatments

+Staying with a treatment approach for preventing asthma exacerbations can be challenging, especially if the person is required to take medicine or treatments daily.
+Reasons for low adherence range from a conscious decision to not follow the suggested medical treatment regime for various reasons including avoiding potential side effects, misinformation, or other beliefs about the medication.
+Problems accessing the treatment and problems administering the treatment effectively can also result in lower adherence.
+Various approaches have been undertaken to try and improve adherence to treatments to help people prevent serious asthma exacerbations, including digital interventions.

 Alternative medicine

 Many people with asthma, like those with other chronic disorders, use alternative treatments; surveys show that roughly 50% use some form of unconventional therapy.
 There is little data to support the effectiveness of most of these therapies.

 Evidence is insufficient to support the usage of vitamin C or vitamin E for controlling asthma.
 There is tentative support for use of vitamin C in exercise induced bronchospasm.
 Fish oil dietary supplements (marine n-3 fatty acids) and reducing dietary sodium do not appear to help improve asthma control.
-In people with mild to moderate asthma, treatment with vitamin D supplementation may reduce the risk of asthma exacerbations, however, it is not clear if this is only helpful for people who have low vitamin D levels to begin with (low baseline vitamin D).
+In people with mild to moderate asthma, treatment with vitamin D supplementation or its hydroxylated metabolites does not reduce acute exacerbations or improve control.
 There is no strong evidence to suggest that vitamin D supplements improve day-to-day asthma symptoms or a person's lung function.
 There is no strong evidence to suggest that adults with asthma should avoid foods that contain monosodium glutamate (MSG).
 There have not been enough high-quality studies performed to determine if children with asthma should avoid eating food that contains MSG.

 Acupuncture is not recommended for the treatment as there is insufficient evidence to support its use.
-Air ionisers show no evidence that they improve asthma symptoms or benefit lung function; this applied equally to positive and negative ion generators.
-Manual therapies, including osteopathic, chiropractic, physiotherapeutic and respiratory therapeutic maneuvers, have insufficient evidence to support their use in treating asthma.
+Air ionizers show no evidence that they improve asthma symptoms or benefit lung function; this applied equally to positive and negative ion generators.
+Manual therapies, including osteopathic, chiropractic, physiotherapeutic and respiratory therapeutic manoeuvres, have insufficient evidence to support their use in treating asthma.
+Pulmonary rehabilitation, however, may improve quality of life and functional exercise capacity when compared to usual care for adults with asthma.
 The Buteyko breathing technique for controlling hyperventilation may result in a reduction in medication use; however, the technique does not have any effect on lung function.
 Thus an expert panel felt that evidence was insufficient to support its use.
 There is no clear evidence that breathing exercises are effective for treating children with asthma.

 Prognosis

 The prognosis for asthma is generally good, especially for children with mild disease.
 Mortality has decreased over the last few decades due to better recognition and improvement in care.
 In 2010 the death rate was 170 per million for males and 90 per million for females.
-Rates vary between countries by 100 fold.
+Rates vary between countries by 100-fold.